A little test for you: try to make a purchase online without reading something about the product or service first. Go ahead, we’ll wait.

 It can also be intimidating if you’re the one responsible for all of that writing.

 While the written word is a decidedly human centrality that unites us and gives our species a sense of identity and culture, writing isn’t everyone’s cup of tea.
-For marketers, make no mistake: it’s an unavoidable requirement of an effective inbound campaign.
+For marketers, make no mistake: it’s an unavoidable requirement of an effective inbound marketing campaign.
 You’ve got to be proficient at writing a number of different types of content to turn your readers into loyal brand aficionados.

 So what types of content should your B2B company be writing?